 And if you’re starting to feel stressed a few days before the I-day try to repurpose your negative energy into something good: write an app over the weekend, try out a new tool or library, or learn more about the trends and updates from the industry by reading our blog.
 Keep the head going.

 Preparing for the interview is not a one time job

 You can read as much as you want and watch as many great videos as you’d like, but if you’re going to do it one day before the interview, there’s a huge risk you’re not going to give the best of you.
 What I’m trying to say is that knowledge is not something you can gain overnight.
 You need to invest a lot of time and effort in becoming a great engineer, and even them alone are not enough.
 The key to success is consistency.

 You should always be learning new things, experimenting with new stuff, and trying to keep up to date with other people’s work (in this regard, the iOS community is something we should be proud of).
 It doesn’t mean that you need to sacrifice your personal life or any of your other hobbies to get a job, just the opposite.
 If you’re consistent and make the learning process your habit, you’re more likely to spend less time preparing for your next interview.
 Your life is the top priority, work should only help you to live a better one.

-Good luck! 🙂 Who knows, maybe we will meet at Codete one day?
-Have a look out our current job openings.
+Good luck!
+Who knows, maybe we will meet at Codete one day?
+Have a look at our current job openings.